How to Save Attorney Fees and Costs and Obtain the Most out Of Your Legal Representation in Divorce and Other Family Law Cases

 - Similarly, it will be much more efficient if you read correspondence from the attorney and paralegal very carefully and respond to every request.
 Again, if you piecemeal the information to us, we are required to spend additional time to identify what is missing and then must follow up with you.

 - Judges frown on a party that does not respond to requests for information and documents from the other party.
 Sometimes a party feels like it is in their best interests to only provide the documents that support his/her case and to withhold documents that he/she does not want the other party to see.
 Sometimes a party feels like they should not provide requested documents until the other party does so.
-This is a big mistake from both sides of the equation.
+This is a big mistake.
 First, we must take the time to identify what is missing and follow up with you.
 At the same time, the other side will likely be spending their time identifying what is missing and will likely send demand letters for the missing information.
 Thus, you will not only be spending more attorney fees on your side but may be exposed to paying the other side’s attorney fees if you are not diligent or thorough in providing documents and information requested.

 - Ask your attorney to highlight the most relevant issues in your case and what will be necessary to prove the facts that are in dispute.
 This will help you identify with the attorney what evidence will be most persuasive.
 This may be accomplished through your testimony, the testimony of witnesses, or through documents.
 Sometimes a party in a case is unable to present certain facts or claims in a case because the documents or claims were not provided to the other side prior to the disclosure deadlines set forth by the judge.
 Many attorneys seem to be reactive and not proactive.
 We take pride to make sure that this does not happen in our cases.